ACADEMIC ADVISORY COMMITTEE

 Professor of Marketing and Global Supply Chain Management at Bryant University.
 He received his PhD from University of North Texas, MS from the Air Force Institute of Technology, and BA from Washington University in St. Louis.
 His research focuses on supply chain connections including procurement, industrial marketing, transportation, and the impact of technology on supply chains.

-Chair of the Department of Supply Chain Management in the Ivy College of Business at Iowa State University.
+He is currently the Dean of the School of Business at Mississippi State University.
+He was previously the Chair of the Department of Supply Chain Management in the Ivy College of Business at Iowa State University.
 He is also the Robert & Jane Sturgeon Faculty Fellow in Business and a Professor of Supply Chain Management.
 He has published his research in leading supply chain journals, including the Journal of Business Logistics and the Journal of Operations Management.
 His research and advisory specialties include shipper-3PL relationships, logistics innovation, on-site representation, and performance measurement.
 He teaches courses in strategic logistics management and international trade.
 Scott also spent several years managing supply chain operations for Target Corporation and Polaris Industries.
 He earned his MBA from the University of Minnesota and his Ph.D. from the University of Oklahoma.

 Dr. Donald “Don” Maier, UNIVERSITY OF TENNESSEE